Régis (footballer, born 1992)

-Régis Augusto Salmazzo (born 30 November 1992), simply known as Régis, is a Brazilian professional footballer who plays as an attacking midfielder for Coritiba.
+Régis Augusto Salmazzo (born 30 November 1992), simply known as Régis, is a Brazilian professional footballer who plays as an attacking midfielder for Remo.

 Club career

 São Paulo and loans

 Born in Jales, São Paulo, Régis was a São Paulo youth graduate.
 He was loaned to Paulista ahead of the 2013 season, and made his senior debut on 20 January of that year by coming on as a substitute in a 1–1 Campeonato Paulista home draw against Corinthians.

 On 27 September 2013 Régis was loaned to América-RN, in the Série B. He scored his first professional goal on 12 November, netting the first in a 2–2 home draw against América Mineiro, and contributed with five goals in ten appearances before returning to Tricolor.

 Chapecoense / Sport Recife

 On 23 January 2014, Régis was sold to an investment fund, being assigned to Chapecoense for six months.
 On 2 July, however, after being the top goalscorer of the year's Campeonato Catarinense, he signed a four-year deal with Sport.

 Régis scored his first Série A goal on 17 August 2014, netting the equalizer in a 1–1 home draw against Atlético Paranaense.
 He started to feature more regularly the following year, mainly as a substitute to Diego Souza and Marlone.

 On 18 December 2015, Régis signed a one-year loan deal with Palmeiras, who overcame Santos for his signature.